vhlongon/randomuser/README.md

 pnpm coverage
 ```

+to get a coverage.
+See the result report under `coverage/`

 To run the e2e tests run:

 ```bash
 pnpm test:e2e
 ```

-to get a coverage report